 Unfortunately, there are a number of significant obstacles which need to be overcome before that goal can be realised.
 They include:

-- a significant backlog of delayed 2019/20 audit opinions which are still outstanding;
+- a backlog of delayed prior year audit opinions which are still outstanding;

 - a shortage of audit staff with the requisite skills and experience;